Staff Profile:Professor Roberta Gilchrist

 I presented two series of archaeology programmes on Channel Four (‘Down to Earth’), wrote and presented a series of videos for English Heritage, and have appeared on television and radio programmes including with Eddie Izzard, in ‘Speed Archaeology’ (no archaeology was harmed in the making of this programme!)
 View Speed Archaeology with Eddie Izzard on YouTube.

 I supervise doctoral students engaged in a broad range of research in historical archaeology.
-Completed theses include: multi-vocality and Glastonbury Abbey (Smith); the medieval buildings of Cordoba (Lenton); Anglo-Saxon settlements and belief systems (Knox); masculinity and the palaces of Henry VIII (Goulding); gender and ethnicity in the convents of early modern Ecuador (Nimmo); Native American burial practices in 17th-century New England (Vitelli); isotopic analysis of medieval diet (Lakin); medieval and early modern households in Norwich (King); phenomenological approaches to medieval rural settlement (Altenberg); the medieval Quarr stone industry (Bishop new Green); Hampton Court Palace (Foyle).
+Completed theses include: religion and multi-culturalism in Crusader Famugusta (Borowski); multi-vocality and Glastonbury Abbey (Smith); the medieval buildings of Cordoba (Lenton); Anglo-Saxon settlements and belief systems (Knox); masculinity and the palaces of Henry VIII (Goulding); gender and ethnicity in the convents of early modern Ecuador (Nimmo); Native American burial practices in 17th-century New England (Vitelli); isotopic analysis of medieval diet (Lakin); medieval and early modern households in Norwich (King); phenomenological approaches to medieval rural settlement (Altenberg); the medieval Quarr stone industry (Bishop now Green); Hampton Court Palace (Foyle).

-My former PhD students have found employment in universities (King: Nottingham; Smith: Reading, Lenton: Australian National University; Vitelli: Ashmolean, Oxford; Knox: Reading) xommercial archaeology (Green: Context One) and and as heritage managers (Foyle: World Monuments Fund; Goulding: National Trust; Altenberg: Swedish Heritage Board).
+My former PhD students have found employment in universities (King: Nottingham; Smith: Reading, Lenton: Australian National University; Vitelli: Ashmolean, Oxford; Knox: Reading) commercial archaeology (Green: Context One) and as heritage managers (Foyle: World Monuments Fund; Goulding: National Trust; Altenberg: Swedish Heritage Board).

 I was elected a Fellow of the British Academy in 2008 and a Fellow of the Society of Antiquaries in 2002.
 I previously served as President of the Society for Medieval Archaeology (2004-7), a member of the Council and Research Committee of the Society of Antiquaries of London and a member of the Ancient Monuments Advisory Committee for English Heritage.

-I am on the editorial board of the journals 'Social Archaeology' and ‘Current Swedish Archaeology'.
-I was on the Archaeology sub-panel for RAE 2008 and have been reappointed for REF 2014.
+I am on the board of trustees for the journal Antiquity and the editorial boards of 'Social Archaeology' and 'Current Swedish Archaeology'.
+I was on the Archaeology sub-panel for RAE 2008 and REF 2014.
 I was fellow at Wadham College, Oxford (2009), and St Cross College, Oxford (2010), and the Dalrymple Lecturer at the University of Glasgow (2011).

 My major publications include: